grz0zrg/wui/README.md

 WUI
 =====

-Collection of **easy to use** and **lightweight** (*~4.0kb css*, *~7.9kb js* gzipped) vanilla GUI widgets for the web.
+Collection of **easy to use** and **lightweight** (*~4.3kb css*, *~9.6kb js* gzipped) vanilla GUI widgets for the web.

 *Require no dependencies, all widgets can be used on their own.*

-It was not built to target mobile devices but it support touch events and the demo work ok with Safari on the IPad.
+Note: It was not built to target mobile devices but it support touch events and the demo work ok with Safari on the IPad.

-Good for single page apps, experiments and the like. (caution: for serious usage it is usable but *may* be tricky)
+Good for single page apps, experiments and the like. (caution: for serious usage it *may* be tricky)

 ####Demo
 - [Demo](http://grz0zrg.github.io/wui-demo/)